The Monadic Grzegorczyk Logic: Selective filtration for MGrz

 \begin{lem}{ } $\mathfrak{F}_k$ is a finite partially ordered {\textbf{MS4}}-frame for each $k<\omega$. \end{lem}

-\begin{proof} The finiteness of $\mathfrak{F}_k$ follows from the finiteness of $\mathfrak{F}_{k-1}$ as only finitely many new points are introduced to construct $\mathfrak{F}_k$.
-It is also immediate from the construction that $R_k$ is a preorder and $E_k$ is an equivalence relation.
-Commutativity holds as well since it is built into the construction.
-Hence, $\mathfrak{F}_{k-1}$ is an \textbf{MS4}-frame.
+\begin{proof} First, it is immediate from the construction that $R_k$ is a preorder and $E_k$ is an equivalence relation.
+Commutativity holds as well since it is built into the construction of $\mathfrak{F}_k$.
+Hence, $\mathfrak{F}_{k}$ is an \textbf{MS4}-frame.